neu-se/CS4530-CS5500-Spring-2021/Activities/Activity7.1_Bugs_Boyland.md

 It seemed to work OK, but then some bug reports floated in.
 In particular three reports came in that were assigned to Avery:

-1. User pat555le@aol.com reports that they created a public town called 'Pat Birthday Party', but then they realized they wanted to make it private, they pressed the [Update Town] button, unchecked the "public" box and gave the room ID, but the system simply said "Error: undefined" and the room stayed public.
+1. User pat555le@aol.com reports that they created a public town called 'Pat Birthday Party', but then they realized they wanted to make it private, they pressed the [Town Settings] button, unchecked the "public" box and gave the town ID, but the system simply said "Error: undefined" and the town stayed public.
 Then some sketchy people showed up during the party, which freaked everyone out.

-2. User tayloRULESok@unott.ac.uk complained that the number of people listed in the room on the entry page isn't consistent with how many people you see when you enter.
+2. User tayloRULESok@unott.ac.uk complained that the number of people listed in the town on the entry page isn't consistent with how many people you see when you enter.
 Sometimes it says there are lots of people, but then when you go in, there's one one or two, although it seems eventually more people seem to appear out of thin air.
-The bug is intermittent, mainly showing up in active rooms where people are coming and going a lot.
+The bug is intermittent, mainly showing up in active towns where people are coming and going a lot.

 3. User xqz618@qq.888.ok.cn complained that the arrow keys work strange: sometimes they move a minuscule amount, at other times, they make big steps.
 Sometimes they don't turn off and the avatar just goes in a straight line until it hits a wall or something.